This information is intended for use by health professionals

 Major pathways of biotransformation are demethylation and oxidation, followed by conjugation.
 In vitro data from human liver microsomes indicate that cytochrome P450 enzymes CYP2D6 and CYP1A2 are involved in the formation of the 8-hydroxy metabolite of mirtazapine, whereas CYP3A4 is considered to be responsible for the formation of the N-demethyl and N-oxide metabolites.
 The demethyl metabolite is pharmacologically active and appears to have the same pharmacokinetic profile as the parent compound.

-Mirtazapine is extensively metabolized and eliminated via the urine and faeces within a few days.
-The mean half-life of elimination is 20 40 hours; longer half-lives, up to 65 hours, have occasionally been recorded and shorter half-lives have been seen in young men.
+Mirtazapine is extensively metabolised and eliminated via the urine and faeces within a few days.
+The mean half-life of elimination is 20-40 hours; longer half-lives, up to 65 hours, have occasionally been recorded and shorter half-lives have been seen in young men.
 The half-life of elimination is sufficient to justify once-a-day dosing.
-Steady state is reached after 3 4 days, after which there is no further accumulation.
+Steady state is reached after 3-4 days, after which there is no further accumulation.

 Mirtazapine displays linear pharmacokinetics within the recommended dose range.